eirikmn/ultralytics-gradcam/README.md

 catimg = Image.open("cats.jpg")
 ```

 Then, you have to tell the model where the label file, here _cats.txt_, is located.
-I have not yet implemented a way to pass this into the model call so you have to enter this into the source code of the package.
+I have not yet implemented a way to pass this information into the model call so for now you have to enter this into the source code of the package.
 The file you should change is:

 "__./ultralytics/ultralytics/yolo/engine/predictor.py__"
 At line 382, where I have left a comment, you should place the path to the label file:
 ```python
 labpath = "./cats.txt"